 Rose D’Andrea

-As a survivor of hyperemesis gravidarum, mom to a NICU Graduate, and a breastfeeding mother who had to overcome a couple challenges, she knows what it feels like to have motherhood thrown off script.
+As a survivor of hyperemesis gravidarum, mom to a NICU Graduate, and a mother who breastfed for a total of 7 years who had to overcome a couple challenges, she knows what it feels like to have motherhood thrown off script.
 She looks forward to sharing with you her tips, suggestions, and links to research and articles that just may help make this motherhood thing a little easier.

 Rose also blogs at: https://rosedandrea.wordpress.com/